doroslava/Dog_breed_detector/README.md

 ### Classification of a specific dog breed

 The app CNNs created by transfer learning that can identify dog breed from images.
-The model uses the the pre-trained Xception as a fixed feature extractor, where the last convolutional output of [Xception](https://arxiv.org/abs/1610.02357) is fed as input to our model.
-This model has ~85% accuracy.
+The model uses the the pre-trained Xception as a fixed feature extractor, where the last convolutional output of [Xception](https://arxiv.org/abs/1610.02357) is fed as input to our model, which consist of two fully connected layers with relu and softmax activation function.
+The model has ~85% accuracy on the test set.

 ## Results